 - As a powerful antioxidant, Coenzyme Q10 can increase absorption of other essential nutrients.
 It’s been shown that it helps recycle vitamin C and vitamin E, further maximizing the effects of vitamins and antioxidants that are already at work in the body.

-According to research compiled by Oregon State University, natural synthesis of CoQ10, plus dietary intake, appears to provide sufficient amounts to help prevent a CoQ10 deficiency in healthy people — however, the body produces less CoQ10 as someone gets older.
+According to research compiled by Oregon State University, natural synthesis of CoQ10, plus dietary intake, appears to provide sufficient amounts to help prevent a CoQ10 deficiency in healthy people — however, the body produces less CoQ10 as someone gets older, and if they struggle with certain health conditions, such as heart disease.
 (3)

 Rarely, a person may suffer from “primary coenzyme Q10 deficiency,” which is a genetic defect that stops the body from properly synthesizing this compound.
 For these individuals, supplement with CoQ10 is typically needed to help reverse the brain and muscle-related symptoms of primary CoQ10 deficiency.